20shaked20/GNSS-Raw-Measurements/README.md

 # GNSS-Raw-Measurements :satellite:
-This repository contains code for processing GNSS (Global Navigation Satellite System) raw measurements, developed as part of the Ex0 assignment in the Autonomous Robotics course.
+This repository contains code for processing GNSS (Global Navigation Satellite System) raw measurements, developed as part of the final assignment of the course Autonomous Robots.

 ## Created By:
 * [Shaked Levi](https://github.com/20shaked20)